thomas-melville/myNotes/General/Career_Development/Security/TLS_SSL.md

 Popular ones are: AES, Blowfish, 3DES, DES, RC5

 ##### Certificate Authority

-An entity which issues TLS/SSL or Digital Certificates These authorities have their own certificate for which they user their private key to sign the issued TLS/SSL or Digital Certs
+An entity which issues TLS/SSL or Digital Certificates These authorities have their own certificate for which they use their private key to sign the issued TLS/SSL or Digital Certs
 	This is called the Root Certificate
 CAs Root certificate, and therefore public key is installed and trusted by default on browsers.